 Visitors will find fine wine at Santa Barbara’s Funk Zone or Oreana Winery and can enjoy a dose of Asian and American art at the Santa Barbara Museum of Art in West Beach.
 For a history lesson, don’t skip the Santa Barbara Maritime Museum.
 It’s a fantastic relic preserving the maritime history of Santa Barbara’s coast through artifacts, exhibits, and galleries.

 If you brought the kids to Santa Barbara, Chase Palm Park offers an open grassy area, a bike path, and walkways from Stearns Wharf to East Beach.
-On the mountainside of Chase Palm Park, kids will enjoy an impressive playground, fountains, and a lagoon.
+Kids will enjoy an impressive playground, fountains, and a lagoon on the mountainside of Chase Palm Park.

 If you’re in the area in the summertime, catch the summer concert series as well.
 If your kids want to swim, visit Los Baños del Mar for a pristine public swimming pool on one of Santa Barbara’s beaches.

 Many enjoy the West Beach area for its easy beach access and many activities nearby.
 You can play volleyball, use the paved bike path, or watch the windsurfers and sailboats on the water.
 West Beach provides stunning views of the Pacific Ocean.

 It is a bustling neighborhood perfect for first-time visitors who want to experience the coastal, laid-back vibes that Santa Barbara offers.

 Whether visiting West Beach in Santa Barbara for the day or booking a stay here to explore the area like the locals, we highly recommend this area for tourists and first-timers.
 If you decide this is the neighborhood you’d like to stay in during your Santa Barbara trip, here are our top recommendations for the best hotels in West Beach.